Man facing charges following alleged beatings

-ANGOLA — A Butler man is facing three felony and one misdemeanor charge following an incident that left two people injured that allegedly occurred between the night of May 31 to June 1, court documents said.
+ANGOLA — A Butler man is facing three felony charges and one misdemeanor charge following an alleged incident that left two people injured on the night of May 31-June 1, court documents said.

-Campbell also allegedly had sexual intercourse with the woman, who had just ended a relationship with him, while she was unconscious and took a video of the act and then uploaded it to a pornography website called Pornhub, court records said.
-He reportedly used the woman’s cell phone to make the video.
+Campbell also allegedly had sexual intercourse with the woman, who had just ended a relationship with him, while she was unconscious, took a video of the act and uploaded it to the pornography website Pornhub, court records said.
+He reportedly used the woman’s cellphone to make the video.

 Steuben County Prosecutor Jeremy Musser said investigation into a possible sexual allegation was continuing.
 After police investigated the initial incident, court records say, the woman was taken to Cameron Memorial Community Hospital where a sexual assault investigation commenced.
 Results are pending.

-Meanwhile, at some point during the course of events, Campbell allegedly used the woman’s cell phone to text a male friend of the woman, court records said.
-The text message asked the man to come to the woman’s bedroom, and he did, sometime June 1.
+At some point during the course of events, Campbell allegedly used the woman’s cellphone to text a male friend of the woman, court records said.
+The text message asked the man to come to the woman’s bedroom, and he did sometime early on June 1.

-Campbell allegedly was hiding in a closet, emerging to start beating the man once he arrived.
+Campbell allegedly was hiding in a closet and emerged to start beating the man once he arrived.
 The man apparently was beaten to the point of unconsciousness, court records said.
-When police found him, one of his eyes was swollen shut and he had blood coming out of his nose.
+When police found him, one of his eyes was swollen shut, and he had blood coming from his nose.

 The incident was investigated by the Fremont Town Marshal’s Office and the Steuben County Sheriff’s Department.
-Police sought warrants for Campbell’s arrest on June 10 and he was brought into custody on Tuesday.
+Police sought warrants for Campbell’s arrest on June 10, and he was brought into custody Tuesday.

-Campbell was released from jail Wednesday afternoon after his court hearing on the state’s new pretrial release program.
-If Campbell fails to meet conditions of the program, which resembles probation, he could be jailed and then could only get out if he makes bail, which has been set at $8,000.
+Campbell was released from jail Wednesday afternoon, after his court hearing, on the state’s new pretrial release program.
+If Campbell fails to meet conditions of the program, which resembles probation, he could be jailed and then could only be released if he makes bail, which has been set at $8,000.

-If convicted on all charges, Campbell faces up to 12 years in prison and a fine of up to $10,000.
+If convicted on all of the new charges, Campbell faces up to 12 years in prison and a fine of up to $10,000.

 During Wednesday’s hearing, Steuben Superior Court Judge William Fee appointed attorney Anthony Kraus as counsel for Campbell.